Cmb temperature map

 Cosmic birefringence

 Cosmic birefringence is an elusive manifestation of parity violation in the electromagnetic interaction.
 It would manifest as a rotation of CMB polarisation as the signal travels through our Universe.
 The amplitude of this effect is very low, and degenerate with instrumental polarisation.
 Constraining it is therefore an instrumental and data analysis challenge.
-With James Cornelison, we have been leading the effort in the BK collaboration to extract birefringence constraints from our CMB data.
+With my BK colleague Dr. James Cornelison, we have been leading the effort in the BK collaboration to extract birefringence constraints from our CMB data.
 We have recently published our findings in a BICEP/Keck collaboration paper: Measurement of BICEP3 polarization angles and consequences for constraining cosmic birefringence and inflation... and there is more to come!

-Teaching & Outreach
+Outreach

 Holmdel antenna Astrojeunes Summer camp